edmar1227/app-dev/README.md

 **Key Themes**

-- Friendship: The strong bonds formed between Luffy and his crew, the Straw Hat Pirates.
+- **Friendship:** The strong bonds formed between Luffy and his crew, the Straw Hat Pirates.
-- Dreams: Each character has their own unique aspirations that drive their journey.
+- **Adventure:** The excitement of exploring the vast seas and discovering new islands.
--
+- **Dreams:** Each character has their own unique aspirations that drive their journey.

 **Main Characters**

 - Monkey D. Luffy: The optimistic captain with a dream of becoming the King of the Pirates.